* This is the Consumer Version. *

 Many people with mild lead poisoning have no symptoms.
 Symptoms that do occur usually develop over several weeks or longer.
 Sometimes symptoms flare up periodically.

-Typical symptoms of lead poisoning include personality changes, headaches, loss of sensation, weakness, a metallic taste in the mouth, uncoordinated walking, poor appetite, vomiting, constipation, crampy abdominal pain, bone or joint pains, high blood pressure, and anemia (see Overview of Anemia).
+Typical symptoms of lead poisoning include personality changes, headaches, loss of sensation, weakness, a metallic taste in the mouth, uncoordinated walking, poor appetite, vomiting, constipation, crampy abdominal pain, bone or joint pains, high blood pressure, and anemia.
 Kidney damage often develops without symptoms.

-Young children may become cranky and their attention span and play activity may decrease over the course of several weeks.
+Young children who have been exposed to lead may become cranky and their attention span and play activity may decrease over the course of several weeks.
 Encephalopathy can then begin suddenly and worsen over the next several days, resulting in persistent, forceful vomiting; poor coordination and difficulty walking; confusion; sleepiness; and, finally, seizures and coma.
 Chronic lead poisoning in children may cause intellectual disability, seizure disorders, aggressive behavior disorders, developmental regression, chronic abdominal pain, and anemia.

-Adults who are exposed to lead at work typically develop symptoms (such as personality changes, headaches, abdominal pain, and damage to nerves) over several weeks or longer.
+Adults who are exposed to lead at work typically develop symptoms (such as personality changes, headaches, abdominal pain, and damage to nerves, with numbness and loss of sensation in the feet and legs) over several weeks or longer.
 Adults may develop loss of sex drive, infertility, and, in men, erectile dysfunction (impotence).
 Encephalopathy rarely develops in adults.

 Children and adults may develop anemia.
 Children and adults who inhale the fumes from leaded gasoline may develop symptoms of psychosis in addition to typical symptoms of lead poisoning.